 11: He asks her, and she ends up prodding him on to death.
 As Rachel is led to the flames, Brogni asks Eleazar one last time where his daughter is.
 He says he knows: there!
 Just as Rachel is murdered and the Christians cry that they are avenged of the Jews Eleazar hurls himself to his death ***.

-This opera is an excellent and rather well know example of the grand opera genre.
-It is also a work that has troubled and frankly confused audiences and producers for almost 200 years.
-Like everything by Meyerbeer, La Juive is never performed complete, this just happens to be the most complete that I could find.
-There is no denying that it is Halevy’s masterpiece, and yet in spite of its incredible strengths and masterwork status, it is not without its flaws.
+An excellent example of the genre of French grand opera, La Juive has always been difficult to interpret.
+For nearly 200 years now it has trivialized conductors, audiences, and just about anyone else who encounters it.
+What was Eugene Scribe trying to do with this story of inter-religious love, injustice, and death?
+Are the Christians the bad guys, is Eleazar?
+Is it an ironic exercise in Christian snow-flakery?
+Although it is Halevy’s masterpiece, it is not without its flaws.
 These are, however, not caused by the dramatic roles of Rachel or Eleazar (which are both brilliant) or even Brogni but by the leggere or light roles of Leopold and Eudoxie.
 Although Leopold does get some nice music in the first two acts and one does have sympathy for Eudoxie in the act 2 trio with Eleazar and Leopold and the act 3 finale when she is a betrayed wife, the rest of the time they both are rather despicable.
 Eudoxie’s interview with Rachel in which she begs to have Leopold’s life spared is the opera at the closest to rock bottom that it will ever get because it is both musically and dramatically stupid.
 Why does she want her cheating hubby to have his life spared?
 She offers Rachel nothing in return, and why on earth did she hire her at the start of act 3 in the first place?
 Eudoxie’s two (2!) arias in act 3 scene 1 are basically coloratura gargling and on their own rather worthless.
 Leopold is, although musically rather nice, dramatically a piece of human filth who thankfully disappears from the stage after act 3 only to haunt us in the words of the other characters from that moment on.
 But the rest of the opera is filled with stunning moments.
 Acts 2 and 5 in their entirety along with the act 3 finale and Eleazar’s immortal “Rachel, quand du seigneur” are utterly stunning and if Leopold’s back and forth in act 2 does seem dramatically idiotic.
 The only other moments I am not keen on, but which are still good, are the choruses in act 1 which to me smell of Christo-fascism.
 The Christians are basically either stupid (Brogni and Eudoxie) or evil (all the other Christians), which is a welcomed change from the likes of Gounod’s saccharine Faust with its diabetic pretensions.
 Here the religious intolerance is on display to a level only otherwise seen in Meyerbeer’s Les Huguenots.
 This is slightly balanced by libretto references from Eleazar for his desire to have even more money (probably added in order to not make the work too obviously just not pro-Christian).
 Halevy, himself Jewish, donates a lot of love to the passover sequence at the start of act 2 and to the chorus of Jewish maidens in act 5.
 There is something to be said of this opera as a promoter of religious tolerance, and it mostly succeeds in its mission on that score.
 Ultimately it must be an A/A- for La Juive.